cryptomator/docs/source/desktop/volume-type.rst

 By default unlocked vaults are mounted to a drive letter, either as a network or a local drive.
 Infos about supported custom options can be found in the `WinFsp repository <https://github.com/winfsp/winfsp/blob/c61679a35d041d843173fa3b2eba106b5ab7b01f/src/dll/fuse/fuse.c#L628-L654>`_.

 .. note:: Vaults mounted to a drive letter are only accessible to the `current user`.
-If you want to access the vault as a different/elevated user, use either
+If you want to access the vault as a different/elevated user, you have to use WinFsp (Local Drive) and :ref:`mount to a directory <desktop/vault-management/vault-options>`.

-    - the UNC path if using WinFsp (e.g, ``\\cryptomator-vault\secretFiles`` for a vault named "secretFiles"),
-    - or :ref:`mount to a directory <desktop/vault-management/vault-options>` if using WinFsp (Local Drive).

 .. _desktop/volume-type/fuse/macFUSE: